sfera-labs/exo-sense-pi-kernel-module/README.md

 ### <a name="soundEval"></a>SoundEval Sound Level Evaluation Utility - `/sys/class/exosensepi/sound_eval/`

-`soundEval` is the sound level evaluation utility developed by SferaLabs.
-It is included with ExoSensePi's kernel module as binary file.

-The `soundEval` utility is capable to provide the results of different classes of sound level meters (LEQ = Equivalent Continuous Sound Level), such as:
+The `soundEval` utility is capable of providing the results of different classes of sound level meters (LEQ = Equivalent Continuous Sound Level), such as:

      - LAEQ,F = Equiv. contin. sound level with fast time weighting and A frequency weighting (time weighting = fast 125ms, A-weighting frequency weighting, results in dB(A))